Judge lashes out at Trump, threatens prison, after apparent breach of gag order

 New York — The judge in former President Donald Trump's civil fraud trial lashed out at him this morning for failing to remove from his campaign website a derogatory post about the judge's clerk.

-The post, which was spotted Thursday by liberal PAC website MeidasTouch, was a duplicate of one posted to Trump's social media site on Oct.
+The post, which was spotted Thursday by the pro-democracy news website MeidasTouch, was a duplicate of one posted to Trump's social media site on Oct.
 3, and deleted soon after New York Judge Arthur Engoron issued a limited gag order, barring Trump from posting or speaking publicly about the judge's staff.

 The campaign replication of the deleted post has since also been removed, but Engoron appeared quite angry Friday.

-Note: A previous version of this story included an inaccurate description of the MeidasTouch website; it is not a PAC.